ayeankit/Cartoonify/README.md

 # Cartoonify
-Here you can change normal photo into cartoon
+Here you can change normal photo into cartoon, black and whilte and beautify your image.

+Have a look!!!!